What is it ?

 The Forest School routine includes dressing in outdoor clothes as above, taking part in activities outside and enjoying a snack.
 Forest School operates in all weathers and activities include a circle time at ‘base camp’, tree climbing, mud pie making, bug spotting, sand and water play, hide and seek and role play.

 Trained Forest School leaders ensure that the children have a high quality learning experience.
-Mrs. Hubbard, Mrs. Laffan and Mrs. Wetherell are all Level 3 qualified Forest School Leaders.
+Miss Amy White is our Level 3 qualified Forest School Leader, responsible for planning and leading our sessions.
 There are clear rules and safety checks that ensure children have a good experience outside but remain safe.